Scripter17/JREP/README.md

                         Like --name-regex but for absolute file paths (C:/xyz instead of xyz) --full-name-anti-regex FULL_NAME_ANTI_REGEX [FULL_NAME_ANTI_REGEX ...]
-                        Like --full-name-regex but excludes file names that match
-  --full-name-ignore-regex FULL_NAME_IGNORE_REGEX [FULL_NAME_IGNORE_REGEX ...]
+                        Like --name-anti-regex but applied to full file paths --full-name-ignore-regex FULL_NAME_IGNORE_REGEX [FULL_NAME_IGNORE_REGEX ...]
                         Like --full-name-anti-regex but doesn't contribute to
                         --count *-failed-files